4lext/INR-dialoger/README.md

 - Plugin outlet system for UI integration
 - Redux-inspired state management on the server side

+### UI Integration Approach

+The plugin uses a hybrid approach for UI integration with Discourse:

+1. **Modern Plugin Outlets**: For the admin menu button, we use `api.renderInOutlet()` with a Glimmer component
+2. **Traditional Connectors**: For post-specific content like the audio player, we use the connector pattern

+This hybrid approach ensures compatibility with Discourse 3.5+ while maintaining proper integration with different parts of the UI.

 ## Requirements

 - Discourse v3.5.0 or higher